Micrified/MiniPascal/README.md

 **Note:** Routines only accept **scalar** and **vector** arguments.

-You are not required to provide routines with all their arguments.
-However, you may not supply more than the routine signature specifies.
+You are required to provide routines with all their defined arguments.
+There are two exceptions to this.
+* `readln(...)`
+* `writeln(...)`

+The above procedures accept a variable number of arguments. `readln(...)` may not be given constant or vector arguments, however.

 ## Semantic Checks